More than $110 million invested, and counting

-The Fish and Wildlife Compensation Program compensates for the impacts to fish, wildlife and their supporting habitats affected by BC Hydro owned and operated generation facilities.
+The Fish and Wildlife Compensation Program (FWCP) compensates for the impacts to fish, wildlife and their supporting habitats affected by BC Hydro owned and operated generation facilities.

 Thriving fish and wildlife populations in watersheds that are functioning and sustainable.

 - Maintain or improve the status of species or ecosystems of concern.

 - Maintain or improve the integrity and productivity of ecosystems and habitats.

 - Maintain or improve opportunities for sustainable use, including harvesting and other uses.
 Harvesting includes First Nations, recreational, sport and commercial harvests.
 Other uses may include cultural, medicinal, or non-consumptive uses.

 - Build and maintain relationships with stakeholders and aboriginal communities.
 This objective stems from BC Hydro’s social responsibility policy and the Province of B.C. shared stewardship objective.

 Board and committee members